estellederrien/vue-starter-webpack-node-cli-4/README.md

 Desc : This starter aims is to be able to start any web-app, with all ready generics components, the starter is plugged to a node.js-mongoDb back end .<br />

-The demo will be available on : http://vue-starter-webpack-cli-4-node.openode.io/ <br /><br />
+The demo will be available on Microsofrt Azure : https://starter1000.azurewebsites.net/<br /><br />
 Testing: log in with -> login: admin@admin.com -> password: admin <br />

 Will Contains :<br /><br />